Skip to content

 Caloric restriction.
 The CALERIE Phase 2 trial randomized non-obese adults to roughly 12% sustained calorie restriction for two years.
 It was feasible and improved cardiometabolic risk markers — predictors of healthspan, not healthspan itself2.
 Mechanistic follow-up found CR altered thymic and adipose immunometabolism in plausibly beneficial ways3.
 This is the best human RCT data in the longevity field, but it sits at level 2: surrogate endpoints, not demonstrated longer life.

-**NAD+ precursors (NMN, NR).** These reliably do one thing: raise blood NAD+.
+NAD+ precursors (NMN, NR).
+These reliably do one thing: raise blood NAD+.
 A placebo-controlled crossover showed oral nicotinamide riboside roughly doubles NAD+ in older adults and is well tolerated — but the signal on blood pressure and arterial stiffness was only suggestive, not significant4.
 A separate RCT found NMN improved muscle insulin sensitivity in prediabetic women5, and a small trial reported better aerobic capacity in amateur runners6.
 Against those positives, a physiologic study confirmed NAD+ rose but found no improvement in muscle function, aerobic capacity, or metabolism7, and a meta-analysis found no consistent, clinically meaningful effect on metabolic-syndrome parameters8.
 Honest grade: target engagement is real, outcomes are modest and mixed.
-We dig deeper in do NAD+ and peptides actually extend lifespan?.
+We dig deeper in do NAD+ and peptides actually extend lifespan?, and walk through the trial-by-trial gap between hype and data in NAD+ for longevity: what the trials actually show.

 What is animal or mechanistic-only

-**Rapamycin / mTOR inhibition.** Rapamycin is the most reproducible pharmacologic lifespan extender in animals — but no rapalog has been shown to extend human lifespan or healthspan, and the human evidence base is early9.
-The PEARL trial, a decentralized one-year RCT of low-dose rapamycin in healthy adults, found acceptable safety and a few modest subgroup signals but no demonstrated effect on aging biomarkers10.
-Strong animal data, absent human-longevity proof.
+Rapamycin / mTOR inhibition.
+Rapamycin is the most reproducible pharmacologic lifespan extender in animals — but no rapalog has been shown to extend human lifespan or healthspan, and the human evidence base is early9.
+The PEARL trial, a decentralized one-year RCT of low-dose rapamycin in healthy adults, found acceptable safety and a few modest subgroup signals but missed its primary endpoint (visceral fat) and showed no demonstrated effect on aging biomarkers10 — see what the PEARL trial actually showed.
+Strong animal data, absent human-longevity proof — we separate the hype from the evidence in rapamycin for longevity: hype vs evidence.

-**Metformin.** The case rests on observational data — one large study found metformin-treated diabetics had survival comparable to matched non-diabetic controls11 — plus mechanistic mapping onto the hallmarks of aging12.
+Metformin.
+The case rests on observational data — one large study found metformin-treated diabetics had survival comparable to matched non-diabetic controls11 — plus mechanistic mapping onto the hallmarks of aging12.
 The proposed TAME trial was designed precisely because that proof does not yet exist13.
-We unpack both drugs in rapamycin & metformin for longevity: the evidence.
+We unpack the metformin case in full — including the exercise-adaptation caveat — in metformin for longevity: the TAME trial evidence, and cover both drugs together in rapamycin & metformin for longevity: the evidence.

 What is cautioned against